 Finance, Engineering, and I have met on a number of occasions to more this effort forward.
 The initial review indicated some fundamental issues needed to be resolved in order to have the project information tie into the City's financial software.
 This has been completed.
 We currently can run a complete appropriation to expenditure report for all projects.
 One challenge for presenting financial reports on projects that extend across fiscal years is that Oregon Budget Law requires tracking over a fiscal year while project management focuses on the project from start to finish.
 This requires tracking revenues and expenditures on a different basis than a fiscal year.
 We are currently working to add additional information for a report that can be produced for the Council that will show completion dates for contracted projects as well as contracted amounts.
-Once we have this information as well as report regularly with our financial reports to the City Council on the status of these projects.
+Once we have this information refined and corrected, we will be able to post this information online for public information as well as report regularly with our financial reports to the City Council on the status of these projects.
 Tim Gross has also assigned our new Project Manager to look at project management software which will help with the tracking and reporting of projects as well.
 This could result in a modification of the project report that we have developed to date.